RhetTbull/guitk/README.md

 ## Documentation

-Not much documentation at this point but there's a start [here](https://rhettbull.github.io/guitk/).
-Take a look at the [examples](https://github.com/RhetTbull/guitk/tree/main/examples) directory for a number of self-documenting examples on use of various widgets.
+Documentation can be found [here](https://rhettbull.github.io/guitk/).
+Take a look at the [examples](https://github.com/RhetTbull/guitk/tree/main/examples) directory for a number of examples on use of various widgets.

 ## Testing